 - Baking and sharing kindness cookies is not just about delicious treats; it’s a heartwarming way to spread joy and make meaningful connections with others.
 Baking cookies together can be a delightful bonding experience for families and friends, creating cherished memories.

-- But the real magic lies in the act of sharing these delectable treats with others.
-Whether it’s surprising a neighbor with a freshly baked batch, offering a warm cookie to a stranger, or sending a care package to service professionals or a friend in need, each act of kindness can brighten someone’s day and create a ripple effect of positivity.
+- But the real magic lies in sharing these delectable treats with others.
+Whether surprising a neighbor with a freshly baked batch, offering a warm cookie to a stranger, or sending a care package to service professionals or a friend in need, each act of kindness can brighten someone’s day and create a ripple effect of positivity.

 - These small gestures of sweetness and thoughtfulness remind us of the power of simple acts of kindness to bring warmth and happiness into the world.
-So, let’s bake those scrumptious kindness cookies and spread the love, one cookie at a time!
+So, let’s bake those scrumptious kindness cookies and spread love and appreciation, one cookie at a time!

 Embarking on a 28 to 90-day gratitude challenge is an exciting and transformative journey that can foster a culture of appreciation at home or in the classroom.
-Completing a 28 to 90-day gratitude challenge can be a powerful and rewarding experience that can transform attitudes and nurture a sense of gratitude far beyond the conclusion of the challenge.
+Completing a 28 to 90-day gratitude challenge can be a powerful and rewarding experience that can transform attitudes and nurture a sense of gratitude far beyond the challenge’s conclusion.

-- Express gratitude daily for 28-90 days (the longer the better) in order to make thankfulness and grateful thinking a habit:
+- Express gratitude daily for 28-90 days (the longer, the better) to make thankfulness and grateful thinking a habit:

 - Draw or write in a gratitude journal or coloring page every day.

-- Start a gratitude list of everything you appreciate about yourself, others, work, community, home life, nature, etc. Read this list and add to it daily.
+- Begin a gratitude list of everything you appreciate about yourself, others, work, community, home life, nature, and more.
+Read this list and add to it daily.

 - Share thankful thoughts daily during meals, around the classroom, or before bedtime.
 (Add these to your daily gratitude list.)